Algae: Ecology

 Algae are prominent in bodies of water, common in terrestrial environments, and are found in unusual environments, such as on snow and ice.
-Seaweeds grow mostly in shallow marine waters, less than100 m deep; however, some such as Navicula pennata have been recorded to a depth of 360 m.
+Seaweeds grow mostly in shallow marine waters, less than 100 m deep; however, some such as Navicula pennata have been recorded to a depth of 360 m.
 A type of algae, Ancylonema nordenskioeldii, was found in Greenland in areas known as the 'Dark Zone', which caused an increase in the rate of melting ice sheet.
 The same algae was found in the Italian Alps, after pink ice appeared on parts of the Presena glacier.

 The various sorts of algae play significant roles in aquatic ecology.
 Microscopic forms that live suspended in the water column (phytoplankton) provide the food base for most marine food chains.
 In very high densities (algal blooms), these algae may discolor the water and outcompete, poison, or asphyxiate other life forms.